 RTC Advisory Board

-Michael McComish – Senior Vice President of Presidio Bank.
-Vice President, Presidio Bank (In Organization), Vice President Golden Gate Bank, Credit Officer, Mellon Private Bank.
+Michael McComish is Senior Vice President of Presidio Bank.
+He joined the RTC Advisory Board in 2012.
+Previous positions include Vice President, Presidio Bank (In Organization), Vice President Golden Gate Bank, and Credit Officer, Mellon Private Bank.
 Vice President and Finance Committee Member of the Society of California Pioneers.
-Analyst in the Washington D.C.
-Office of U.S. House Representative, Robert T. Matsui.
-BA, Social Sciences, California Polytechnic State University, San Luis Obispo.
+Michael was an analyst in the Washington DC Office of US House Representative Robert T. Matsui.
+He holds a BA in Social Sciences from California Polytechnic State University, San Luis Obispo.

 Mark Reynolds is Lead Scientist for The Nature Conservancy, California Migratory Bird Program.
 He is an Adjunct Professor of Biology at SF State.
 Mark was previously the Executive Director of San Diego State University Field Station Programs, Co-Director of UC Santa Barbara’s Sedgwick Reserve, and Co-Manager of UC Berkeley’s Sagehen Creek Field Station.
 Mark has been a member of the RTC advisory board since 2005 and currently serves on the Board's Executive Committee as Chair of the Research & Education Committee.
 He has a PhD in zoology from UC Berkeley, a MS in biology from Idaho State University, and a BA in biology from the University of Iowa.